 It’s also worth mentioning that many event pre-sales — particularly concerts and sporting events — offer early purchase access to American Express cardholders.
 If entertainment is your thing, and sitting in the nosebleeds is a pet peeve, this perk can be quite valuable.
 Just be ready to pay a pretty penny for it — the Amex Platinum provides access to these events, but not complimentary tickets.

 Disadvantages of the Amex Platinum

 You’d also think that for the price, the Amex Platinum would be a great card to have in your wallet all the time, even when you’re not traveling.
 But that’s surprisingly not the case.
-Since the 5x bonus category is reserved for only two things — flights booked directly with airlines or with American Express Travel, and prepaid hotels booked on amextravel.com — that means on all other purchases, you’ll earn just 1 point for every dollar you spend.
+Since the 5x bonus category is reserved for only two things — flights booked directly with airlines or with American Express Travel (up to $500,000 per year, then 1x points), and prepaid hotels booked on amextravel.com — that means on all other purchases, you’ll earn just 1 point for every dollar you spend.
 You can do better with other cards, including our benchmark credit card, the Citi® Double Cash Card.

 Credits and protections aren’t perfect

 The credits on the Amex Platinum can also be difficult to use.
 The airline fee credit only applies to one selected airline each year, and even then only to specific fees on that airline.
 The Uber credits can’t be used all at once — they’re spread across all 12 months in a year at $15 a pop — and the Saks credits are $50 biannually.
 All this Amex sleight-of-hand requires you to set reminders and be strategic about how and when you spend.